 The more assets and the larger the family, the more obvious it becomes to have the management handled externally.
 A family office is usually the preferred choice here.
 In contrast to conventional asset management, family offices are specifically designed to be able to satisfactorily cover any needs, even in large families with sometimes several hundred family members (if great-grandpa was able to rake in a lot of money back then…).
 More complex for family offices yes, but similar to individual clients are the banking and stock exchange transactions: They remain numerous and ultimately want to be managed by all clients in their interest, cleanly and efficiently.

-Wealth management and intelligent, AI-based OCR – they go hand in hand.
+Wealth management and intelligent, automated extraction – they go hand in hand.

 Reduce administrative overhead with automation